autosit/autosit.github.io/_posts/2024-03-15-semi-learn-eot.md

 This is a list of *recommended* prerequisites for this master project.

 - Strong programming skills in either Matlab, Python or C++.
-- You should have had the course [TTK4250 Sensor Fusion], or take it in parallel with the specialization project.
+- You should have had the course [TTK4250 Sensor Fusion](https://www.ntnu.no/studier/emner/TTK4250#tab=omEmnet), or take it in parallel with the specialization project.
 Background in computer vision will also be useful.

 ## Contact